 Concrete panel repairs are an option used on concrete streets and involve completely removing a section of old concrete, then placing new concrete.
 This is the most expensive repair method and is used only where concrete material is absolutely necessary.

 Even small concrete repairs can take up to a week to complete.
 Asphalt can also be used to make a wide variety of repairs on concrete streets with excellent results.
 Asphalt repairs cost are significantly less than the cost of concrete repairs.

 Street sweeping is performed on curbed streets within the City weekly or as needed.

 Drainage improvements include flushing culverts under driveways and streets.
-The Street and Drainage Department will re-grade ditches that become heavily silted.
+The Street and Drainage Division will re-grade ditches that become heavily silted.
 Culverts are also flushed during this activity.
 Many off-road drainage ditches are cleaned and re-graded by the department.
 These off-road ditches collect storm water from many smaller ditches and storm sewers and transport it to larger ditches.
-For culvert sizing requirements, please refer to article 3.800 in the City of Dayton code or ordinances.
+For culvert sizing requirements, please refer to the City's Unified Development Code.

 Right-of-Way and ditch mowing is conducted primarily in the spring, summer and fall seasons throughout the City.